alex-glv/hdocker/README.md

 # Overview

-hdocker presents an interactive view of the running containers.
+hdocker presents an interactive realtime view of the running containers.
 The program created mostly out of personal need to quickly kill a container, or inspect the container's details, like command or network setting.